 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-.
 It is mainly characterized by swelling of the lip with hyperplasia of the salivary glands; secretion of a clear, thick mucus; and variable inflammation.
 Enlargement and chronic exposure of the mucous membrane on the lower lip becomes affected by the environment, leading to erosion, ulceration, crusting, and, occasionally, infection.
-It occurs typically in the lower lip of adult males, but has been described in the upper lip, or in teenagers.
+Cheilitis glandularis is more common in adult males, although cases have been described in women and children.
 In Caucasians, it is associated with a relatively high incidence of squamous cell carcinoma of the lip.
 Although there may be a genetic susceptibility, no definitive cause has been established.
-Treatment may include surgical excision by vermilionectomy (sometimes called a lip shave), but treatment varies for each individual.Cheilitis glandularis is a rare inflammatory disorder of the lip
+Treatment may include surgical excision by vermilionectomy (sometimes called a lip shave), but treatment varies for each individual.Cheilitis glandularis is a rare inflammatory disorder of the lip.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.